 Earlier undiscussed issues such as beyond line-of-sight crop imaging as well as managing cattle from the sky will also be presented.
 Updates on ongoing developments in precision irrigation, soil sciences, field robotics, farm automation and what-do-to-with-all-that-data will round out the professional presentations.

 George Kellerman of Yamaha Motor Ventures & Lab will be among the many key Presenters.
-He will share his global insights during his presentation titled: Reinventing Agriculture: How Robotics and Automation Will Save Farming in the 21
+He will share his global insights during his presentation titled: Reinventing Agriculture: How Robotics and Automation Will Save Farming in the 21st Century.

 Since the FFE is focused on "Bringing Clarity to Growers," this Expo program offers an opportunity to attendees and presenters to learn from each other, form ties and jointly develop new methods and tools to make new harvests bigger and better than the last.